-How luxurious air liners were developed from early Handley Page bombing aircraft.
 The aeronautical achievements of Handley Page, Ltd, are important links in the story of aviation.
 The original company founded one of Great Britain's first aircraft factories.
 It has been responsible for the slotted wing.
 The name of Handley Page was associated with the first passenger and freight service to operate between England and the Continent; and during the war of 1914-18 Handley Page designs had a profound effect on strategy.
-The work of the Handley Page Company is described in this chapter by H G Castle, who pays a well-deserved tribute to the accomplishments of this firm.
+The work of the Handley Page Company is described in this chapter which pays a well-deserved tribute to the accomplishments of this firm.

-Return trips by aeroplane from Croydon to Cologne and to Copenhagen.
 Rapid transport for passengers and freight is the aeroplane’s most important contribution to civilization.
 A passenger wishing to fly from Croydon to the Continent has a wide choice of air lines.
 Beside the British services there are several foreign lines.
 These include the German DLH, the Dutch KLM, Air France, the Belgian Sabena, the Swedish Aero-transport line, Swissair, and the Danish DDL.
-This chapter by Edward Hart describes two trips made to the Continent by air liner illustrating the advanced stage of development which air travel of today has reached.
+This chapter describes two trips made to the Continent by air liner illustrating the advanced stage of development which air travel of today has reached.